Afowiri Fondzenyuy

-Afowiri Kizito Fondzenyuy (/fr/ born 26 December 1972) Nicknamed the Toghu Marathoner, is a Cameroonian Philanthropist, social entrepreneur, charity fundraiser, and long-distance marathon enthusiast, who runs marathons in Toghu attire to raise funds for various charitable causes.
+Afowiri Kizito Fondzenyuy (/fr/ born 26 December 1972) Nicknamed the Toghu Marathoner, is a Cameroonian philanthropist, social entrepreneur, charity fundraiser, and long-distance marathon enthusiast, who runs marathons in Toghu attire to raise funds for various charitable causes.
 He holds the Guinness World Record for the fastest marathon run in traditional Toghu attire. and is an Abbott Major Marathon Six Star finisher.

 Fondzenyuy was born in Bamenda, northwest Cameroon.
 He began participating in marathons in early 2011, initially competing in triathlons that combined swimming, cycling, and running.

 He is the founder of the Amom Foundation, a non-governmental organization, and also established African BBQ Sauce (ABS), a food brand based in the United States.

 Early life and education

-Afowiri Fondzenyuy was born on December 26, 1972, in Bamenda, northwest Cameroon, to John L. Fondzenyuy and Mariana.
+Afowiri Fondzenyuy was born on 26 December 1972, in Bamenda, northwest Cameroon, to John L. Fondzenyuy and Mariana.
 He attended several primary schools in Cameroon, including those in Bafoussam and Yaoundé.
-In 1990, he completed secondary school at Sacred Heart College in Mankon and subsequently attended high school at GHS Mbengwi in Cameroon.
+He completed secondary school at Sacred Heart College in Mankon, Covent High School and subsequently attended high school at GHS Mbengwi in Cameroon.
 Afowiri earned a bachelor's degree in economics from the University of Dschang in Cameroon and a master's degree in business administration and international studies from the University of St. Thomas in Houston, Texas, USA, in 2006.

 Fondzenyuy completed the Advanced Management Program at Harvard Kennedy School in 2014.
 He also holds a Master’s degree in Finance, with a specialization in financial engineering, from Tulane University, earned in 2009.